jrmeyerhofer/LITA2017/Lesson_1/README.md

 1. Open Google Drive: https://drive.google.com
 2. Create a new GAS file by clicking the New button -> More -> Google Apps Script
 3. Note the Google Doc like environment
-4. Name our file: LITA 2017 Test script (Lesson One)
+4. Name our file: "LITA 2017 Test script (Lesson One)"
 5. Examine the File menu:<br/>
 "See Version History" is where you can see all the coding changes after a save.<br/>
 "Manage Versions..." allows you to create versions of your code for deployment.<br/>